Phpcraft/core/docs/files/Phpcraft.php.txt

 }

 /**
- * A client-to-server conection with the intention of getting the server's status.
+ * A client-to-server connection with the intention of getting the server's status.
  */
 class ServerStatusConnection extends ServerConnection {